Apollo 11 astronaut Michael Collins dead at age 90, family says

 "Out there was this little pea about the size of your thumbnail at arm's length: blue, white, very shiny, you get the blue of the oceans, white of the clouds, streaks of rust we call continents, such a beautiful gorgeous tiny thing, nestled into this black velvet of the rest of the universe."

+"Hey, Houston, I've got the world in my window," he told mission control.

-Collins never returned to space but went on to become a diplomat, serving as assistant secretary of state for public affairs at the height of the Vietnam war.
+Collins turned down an offer to command his own Moon mission and went on to become a diplomat, serving as assistant secretary of state for public affairs.

-He later became the first director of the National Air and Space Museum in Washington.
+He later became the first director of the National Air and Space Museum in Washington, and authored numerous books on space including his well received autobiography "Carrying the Fire."

+He retired in Florida, living with his wife Pat until she died in 2014.

+Asked by Fox News in 2019 whether he thinks much about Apollo 11, he said: "Not very often."